Resources for Women

 The Nevada Women's Lacrosse Club Team consists of a group of women interested in learning and playing women's lacrosse at the intercollegiate level.

 A club sport for women who wish to play ultimate frisbee on a competitive level.
+For more information please visit UNR Women's Ultimate Frisbee.

 An organization which helps bring competitive Volleyball to women.
+For more information please visit UNR Women's Club Volleyball.